jigesh987/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-A Tic Tac Toe game for Android devices, built as part of my learning journey in mobile app development.
+A basic Tic Tac Toe game developed using the Android platform.

+## Features
+- Player vs Player mode.
+- Simple and intuitive UI.

+## Technologies Used
+- Android SDK for UI and logic implementation.
+- Java for backend logic.

+## How to Run
+- Clone the repository.
+- Open the project in Android Studio.
+- Run the app on an emulator or physical device.